BeameryHQ/json-ditto/README.md

 ## Mapping FAQs:

- - How can i point the Ditto to a deep nested Object ?
+ - How can I point the Ditto to a deep nested Object ?
  > Ditto uses Lodash's `_.get` which means that you can pass any path in form of a String or an Array e.g., `a.b.c[0].d` or `[a, b, c[0], d]`

- - How can i iterate over a nested Object ?
+ - How can I iterate over a nested Object ?
  > To iterate over a sub-path, you need to define an `innerDocument`.
 The inner document path is again parsed with the `_.get` so it can be as complex as it can get.
 However, as the structure of the Ditto requires that an `innerDocument` has to be defined when creating an array or Object of Objects, you can refer to the current document root with **!**

  - I see some paths prefixed with `!` .. what does that mean ?
  > Sometimes you need to access already parsed values (as in values in your result file).
 This is seen for example when we are trying to create the `keys` array from the already generated ids.
 In that case, the **!** prefixed path e.g., `!links.values` will refer to the already extracted `links.values` Object in the result file

- - If i want to extract data from multiple places for the same Object, how can i do that ?
+ - If I want to extract data from multiple places for the same Object, how can I do that ?
- > Ditto allows to specify multiple Objects to be set as a parsing target.
+ > Ditto allows you to specify multiple Objects to be set as a parsing target.
 For example, if we are creating an Object and you to have the `values` extracted from multiple places then you define your `values` as an array of objects where each Object will have output, innerDocument, etc. (you can check the `contacts.v2.js` sample mappping file).
 However, if you are creating an Object without `values` then your direct mapping will be an array of Object (check `test.js` sample mapping file and see the `social_links` mapping)

- - If i am creating an Object of Object, each Object should have a key.
-How can i define that ?
+ - If I am creating an Object of Object, each Object should have a key.
+How can I define that ?
- > For object of objects (i believe you have defined the output as `{}`) then you need to define a `key` object.
+ > For object of objects (I believe you have defined the output as `{}`) then you need to define a `key` object.
 The `key` object is an array where you define that various targets that will be parsed as a key.
 The key is defined either as a relative path to the currently parsed Object or as a function call e.g., `"key": "@generateId($key|degree)"`

- - If i am iterating on an array or an object, can i have access to the array value and index, or the object key ?
+ - If I am iterating on an array or an object, can I have access to the array value and index, or the object key ?
  > Yes, definitely.
-These variables can be access via the `$value` which referrs to teh value of the object or the array or the `$key` which refers to the Object key or the array element index
+These variables can be access via the `$value` which refers to the value of the object or the array or the `$key` which refers to the Object key or the array element index

- - In functions, how can i pass a string ?
+ - In functions, how can I pass a string ?
  > In the same way we hardcode values by appending `>>` you can pass any String to the function. e.g., `@getImageLink(>>http://photo.com/|!fullName)` where we pass the url `http://photo.com` as a first parameter

+## Upgrading from ditto v1 to v2:

+**Creating a keys array for each value in a collection:**

+Old v1 way:

+	keys: {
+	    output: [],
+	    innerDocument: '!emails.values',
+	    "value: 'id'
+	    }

+New v2 way:

+	keys: {
+	    output: [],
+	    innerDocument: '!values',
+	    "$push": true,
+	    "mappings": {
+	      "$value": "id"
+	    }
+	}

+**Referencing the input document root:**

+If fields are being referenced directly (e.g. `data.experience.company.name`), then `innerDocument: "!"` in `values` should be removed as it is no longer needed and will break the mapping.
+Passing in the name of a collection and looping inside of it remains unchanged, e.g. `innerDocument: "data.experience"` and then `organisationName: "company.name"`

 ### Check the test files for complete use cases coverage